 The series of events we are curating for Soho House aims to offer the venue’s selected public relevant visions from the world of arts and creativity.
 With a focus on conferences, workshops and events, Soho House Barcelona came to us to initiate a collaboration.
 We started to create a concept that could be relevant for the club’s audience, representing our way of understanding different creative visions and thinking.
 The idea was to create a platform where boundaries between disciplines are melted together and ideas are key.

 We curated a year long session programme consisting of ten monthly events featuring international and national speakers, across Barcelona, Berlin, and Istanbul.

-We curated a year long session programme consisting of ten monthly events featuring international and national speakers, across Barcelona, Berlin, and Istanbul.
-Conference sessions designed to be inspirational and to create a closeness to the audience, bringing new ideas and experiences to the light.
+We curated a year long session programme, consisting of ten monthly events featuring international and national speakers, across Barcelona, Berlin, and Istanbul.
+The conference sessions were designed to be inspirational and to create a closeness to the audience, bringing new ideas and experiences to the light.
 We wanted to map our ideas not only through our own words, but through people who belong to the Folch universe.
 In other words, a curation of diverse personalities and professionals within the same field, with different ideas and points of view, revolving around a variety of topics.
 Always visionary, never theoretical.
 For the first event we invited art director and set designer Cristina Ramos, the second one was held by artist and designer Toni Arola.
 The third session took place in Soho House Berlin with Odiseo’s editor-in-chief Emmy Koski.
 Back to Barcelona, we enjoyed a conversation between architect Stefano Colli and potter Xavier Mañosa talking about light and its nuances.
 Finally, a panel with Rafa Martínez, Vincenzo Angileri, and Marta Marín —dedicated to the relationships between eros, fashion, and art— capped off the year.